JB395/Bits-to-Target-and-Difficulty/README.md

 ### importmulti "requests" ( "options" )

-Import multiple addresses/scripts (with private or public keys, redeem script (P2SH)), rescanning the blockchain for all the addresses in a single pass.
+Import multiple addresses/scripts (with private or public keys, redeem script (P2SH)), rescanning the blockchain for all the new addresses in a single pass.
 Optional time stamps can control how far back the scanning begins for each address.
 Requires a new wallet backup after addition of the addresses.

 Here we import two watch only addresses and scan the blockchain from 00:00:00 hours GMT on June 1, 2018 (timestamp 1527811200).
 After entering the command, the wallet will take several minutes to rescan the blockchain for the new addresses: